+Core Location Vocabulary - Used to capture the main characteristics of a location.
 Core Person Vocabulary - Used to capture the main characteristics of a person; Core Public Service Vocabulary - Used to capture the fundamental characteristics of a service offered by public administration; An application profile of this core vocabulary (CPSV-AP) has been developed to describe public services and to group them in business events.
 Core Evidence and Criterion Vocabulary - A set of data for private entity description, used by public entities to define the criteria for private entities for public procurement eligibility and qualification, allowing a private entity to carry out public services or take part in a public procurement; Core Public Organisation Vocabulary - A data model used to describe public organisations in the European Union.
-RDF 78 Semantics RDF, which stands for Resource Description Framework, is a standard model used to exchange data mainly on the Web.
+RDF 77 Semantics RDF, which stands for Resource Description Framework, is a standard model used to exchange data mainly on the Web.
 According to the W3C, RDF "[] extends the linking structure of the Web to use URIs to name the relationship between things as well as the two ends of the link (this is usually referred to as a 'triple')."
-79 RDF facilitates data merging and supports the evolution of schemas OWL 80 Semantics without requiring changes in the data consumers.
-OWL, which stands for The Web Ontology Language, is a family of languages used to represent knowledge.
+78 RDF facilitates data merging and supports the evolution of schemas without requiring changes in the data consumers.
+OWL 79 Semantics OWL, which stands for The Web Ontology Language, is a family of languages used to represent knowledge.
 The W3C defines OWL as "[] a Semantic Web language designed to represent rich and complex knowledge about things, groups of things, and relations between things," which is also known as an ontology.
-DCAT 81 Datasets DCAT, which stands for Data Catalogue Vocabulary, is an RDF vocabulary defined to model catalogues published on the Web.
-According to the W3C, "[] by using DCAT to describe datasets in data catalogues, publishers increase discoverability and enable applications easily to consume metadata from multiple catalogues."
-82 This characteristic makes DCAT a key enabler of interoperability, when datasets are involved.
-ADMS 83 Assets ADMS, which stands for Asset Description Metadata Schema, is a profile of DCAT defined by the W3C to describe assets.
+DCAT 80 Datasets DCAT, which stands for Data Catalogue Vocabulary, is an RDF vocabulary defined to model catalogues published on the Web.
+According to the W3C, "[] by using DCAT to describe datasets in data catalogues, publishers increase discoverability and enable applications easily to consume metadata from multiple catalogues."81 This characteristic makes DCAT a key enabler of interoperability, when datasets are involved.